 Vitamin E is also recognized to have positive effects on male fertility.
 Recent studies have shown an increase in sperm motility for men who take vitamin E supplements (26), and additional research supports the protective and beneficial effects of vitamin E on semen quality.

 Coenzyme Q10 is a biomolecule naturally produced by the human body that functions as a potent antioxidant and also helps generate cellular energy.
 Levels generally start to decline in the 30s.
-CoQ10 supplementation has been shown to support the cardiovascular system, skin, lung, and neurological health, and even to help combat symptoms of diabetes and cancer.
+CoQ10 supplementation has been shown to support the cardiovascular system, skin, lung, and neurological health.

-Studies also suggest CoQ10 may improve both male and female fertility.
-Especially important for men, CoQ10 may help improve sperm count, motility, and overall male reproductive health.
-CoQ10 supplementation specifically helps infertile men suffering from poor sperm motility (30).
+Studies also suggest CoQ10 may support both male and female fertility health.
+Especially important for men, CoQ10 may help support sperm count, motility, and overall male reproductive health.
+CoQ10 supplementation specifically supports poor sperm motility (30).

 Iodine is a mineral that can be found in seafood or as a dietary supplement.
 It is an essential element of thyroid hormones, and it helps to control cell growth, repair damaged cells, and regulate a healthy metabolism.
 During early pregnancy, a developing baby is dependent on the mother’s thyroid hormones for normal brain development so iodine deficiency can lead to serious problems.
 Iodine levels may also contribute to your chance of getting pregnant.
 In one study, women with low Iodine levels had a 46% lower chance of achieving pregnancy per menstrual cycle compared to women with sufficient levels (33).